sean-smith/scale-out-computing-on-aws/docs/tutorials/use-custom-ami.md

     protocol: FI_PROTO_RXD
 ~~~

 So at this point you have your own custom AMI with EFI software installed.
-Let's see how we can use this AMI directly with SOCA to run some jobs.
+Let's see how we can use this AMI directly with Scale-Out Computing on AWS to run some jobs.

 ### Step 4: Create your AMI
 Go back to EC2 console, locate your instance and click "Actions > Image > Create Image"